desmondeverett/Windows-Administration/Labs/Lab-02-Local-User-Management.md

 3. Click **Advanced** to modify the Access Control Lists (ACLs).
 4. Disable inheritance and remove all pre-existing permissions to ensure a clean slate.
 5. Add explicit **Full Control** permissions for the `IT-Admins` group, and **Read/Execute** permissions for `Authenticated Users`.
-   > 📸 **SCREENSHOT #2:** Capture the Advanced Security Settings window showing the clean, explicit permission entries for your custom group.
-(Save as `02-ntfs-permissions.png`)

 ### Phase 3: Verification & Testing
 1. Sign out of the Administrator account.
 2. Log into the server using the new standard user account credentials.
 3. Attempt to access the `CompanyData` folder to verify read/write access.
-   > 📸 **SCREENSHOT #3:** Capture the desktop view showing the successful login session under the new user account profile alongside an open, accessible `CompanyData` folder view.
-(Save as `03-user-verification.png`)

 ---